AlexJonker/jellyplayer/README.md

 JellyPlayer is a lightweight media player built with Python.
 It uses `mpv` for media playback.

+## Features

+- **Progress Reporting**: JellyPlayer tracks your playback progress and displays it in real-time.
+- **Resume Playback**: Start watching right where you left off, even after closing the application.

 ## Installation

 1. Clone the repository: